Updated: Jun 2

 Her mother described her first game back by saying, "Charli played like she's never stopped, she tackled, got tackled and had an absolute blast."

 Recently, Charli was accepted into a Rugby Specialist Program for high school next year, and she has just scored herself a RUGBY SCHOLARSHIP!
 Amazing news.

 Due to the current pandemic, the Foundation is unable to physically visit ‘old mates’ or even ‘young mates’ that require assistance, so it has implemented the virtual visitation program to help tackle this issue.
 Wellbeing officers reach out via Zoom, Facetime calls or just the general voice calls, and this is what Warren, and many others, have been doing.

 Warren, still smartly dressed in his dark navy polo shirt, now sits on his brown reclining chair which lives in his “man cave”.
 His wife is adamant that it isn’t a ‘man cave’, referring to the space as the family rumpus room.
 Behind the chair are framed memories of mates that stood by him during his toughest hardships, the same mates that he stands alongside today, during theirs.

-This tarnished padded mocha-toned chair that he finds himself in, is the same brown recliner that he bought for his mother many years ago.
-However, it now lives at his place, in the room most special to his heart, becoming a sentimental throne with memories of his past.
+This tarnished, padded, chocolate-toned chair that he finds himself in, is the same brown recliner that he bought for his mother many years ago.
+It now resides at his place, in the room most special to his heart, becoming a sentimental throne with memories of his past.

 Two plywood boxes rest on the floor, carefully balanced to become a side table for his coffee to perch upon.
 Leaning back in his chair, Warren Thompson dials the number to one of his ‘old mates’ and the phone begins to ring … on the other end of the phone, a voice smiles back, “Hey mate, it’s good to hear from you”.